Houet/Japon/README.md

 ##How to use it ?

 #####On Window:
+1. Download the project.
-Download the project then find the interface.exe in SDGI directory and launch it.
+2. Find interface.exe in SDGI directory and launch it.

 #####On Linux: